 The Special Access Scheme (SAS) provides three pathways for access to UTGs:

-- Category A is a notification pathway that in respect of medicines and biologicals can only be accessed by medical practitioners (i.e., doctors) for patients who are 'seriously ill with a condition from which death is reasonably likely to occur within a matter of months, or from which premature death is reasonably likely to occur in the absence of early treatment' and in respect of medical devices 'have a condition that is reasonably likely to lead to the person's death within less than a year or, without early treatment, to the person's premature death'.
+- Category A is a notification pathway that in respect of medicines and biologicals can only be accessed by medical practitioners (i.e., doctors) for seriously ill patients who 'have a condition from which death is reasonably likely to occur within a matter of months, or from which premature death is reasonably likely to occur in the absence of early treatment' and in respect of medical devices 'have a condition that is reasonably likely to lead to the person's death within less than a year or, without early treatment, to the person's premature death'.

-- Category B is an application pathway that can be accessed by health practitioners (e.g., doctors, dentists, radiographers, nurses, pharmacists and psychologists) for patients who do not fit the Category A definition and where the UTG is not deemed to have an 'established history of use'.
+- Category B is an application pathway that can be accessed by health practitioners (e.g., doctors, dentists, radiographers, nurses, pharmacists and psychologists) for patients who do not fit the Category A definition and where the UTG is not deemed to have an 'established history of use' (Category C pathway).
 Approval from the TGA is required before the UTG may be accessed.

 - Category C is a notification pathway that allows health practitioners to supply UTGs that are deemed to have an 'established history of use' without first seeking prior approval.
 The TGA has published lists of goods deemed to have an 'established history of use' and the types of health practitioners who may supply those goods.11

-There is no obligation to supply a UTG merely because it has been approved under the SAS, but if a supplier chooses to do so it must comply with reporting obligations to the TGA, including six-monthly reports detailing the supply of UTGs under the Scheme and communication of any information that has an important bearing on the benefit–risk assessment of the product.
+There is no obligation to supply a UTG merely because it has been approved under the SAS, but if a supplier chooses to do so it must comply with reporting obligations to the TGA, including six-monthly reports detailing the supply of UTGs under the SAS and communication of any information that has an important bearing on the benefit–risk assessment of the product.
 The prescribing health practitioner is also responsible for monitoring the use of the UTG and reporting any adverse events or defects to the TGA and to the supplier.

 Access to UTGs is also possible through an authorised prescriber, the personal importation scheme or a clinical trial.
 An authorised prescriber is a medical practitioner who is allowed to prescribe a specified UTG (or class of UTGs) to specific patients (or classes of recipients) with a particular medical condition.
 An authorised prescriber does not need to notify the TGA when they are prescribing the UTG but must report to the TGA the number of patients treated on a six-monthly basis.
 Under the personal importation scheme, an individual can import a UTG to be used by that individual or a member of their immediate family.
 Quantity restrictions and customs rules apply.